 #8: Even if the worst happened, what is still true that is important to you?

 Coaching tip: Find what is still true to neutralize a client’s fear.

-InnerLifeSkills Personal Power short certification course teaches a coaching process called, “equal to future outcomes.”
-I love this process for its power to neutralize our fears about the dreaded, “what if’s” that keep us paralyzed.
+InnerLifeSkills Personal Power, a short certification course, teaches a coaching process called “equal to future outcomes.”
+I love this process for its power to neutralize our fears about the dreaded “what if’s” that keep us paralyzed.

 This question comes from this InnerLifeSkills process and must be used